By Ligia Trindade, Regional Lead for Brisbane, Australia and Digital Coordinator, Willow.

 Some time ago I was reflecting on my career and wondering what the next step in my digital journey would be in terms of knowledge.

 We breathe technology and there is no way to separate software from processes and people.
 At the end of the day, technical skills are fundamental in any sphere, even at managerial levels.

 Furthermore, the streams of information, interfaces and data is getting considerably greater each day, especially in a collaborative environment, which represents an enormous challenge.

 That is where automation makes all the difference.

-Today, working on one of the largest infrastructure projects in Australia, Cross River Rail in Brisbane, I can tell you with authority how important automation is.
+Today, working in one of the largest infrastructure projects in Australia, Cross River Rail, I can tell you with authority how important automation is.
 After all, to coordinate 10.2 kilometres of rail line, 4 new stations and 1 existing, plus 5.9 kilometres of twin tunnels under the Brisbane River and the CBD is not an easy task.

 However, based on my own experience, I believe that in principle more than 50% of everyone’s tasks could be automated, and this is not just a guess.

 In practice, Cross River Rail’s Digital Engineering team now saves more than 300 working hours per week, thanks to an extensive effort to automate a variety of tasks, from the generation or modification of over 270 models, clash detection and model federation to simpler solutions such as the creation of tasks triggered by standardised emails, generation of reports, and so on.

 We are a team of 9 people working an average of 40 hours a week each, totalling 360 hours.
 If we work 360 hours and save 300, then we have reduced the team by almost half, right?

 It may sound contradictory, but the more tasks are automated, the more work we can deliver!
 And you know what?
 That should always be the goal.